 From a career perspective, I strive to make major efforts to positively impact and change the way healthcare is delivered.
 My "office" is the Emergency Department and Trauma Bay- a front row seat to the circus of life, complete with all its beauty and horror.
 I am an Emergency Medicine Clinical Pharmacist and I absolutely LOVE what I do!
 If anything, instead of making me cynical, what I experience each shift makes me more excited about the gift of life.
 One caveat though, I don't completely define myself through my career choice, rather, it's only one layer to my layer-cake life.

 I grew up reading Nat Geo, watching Discovery Channel, and as a kid I would sit on my bed and stare at a ginormous 6'x'4' Nat Geo world map above in order to memorize as many countries, islands, rivers, and lakes as possible.
 A few years back I had the gumption to quit my job and go experience these places that captured my imagination all across the globe.
-I spent an incredible 1.5 years playing global hopscotch meeting incredible people, gazing upon vistas that are absolutely sublime, all while experiencing some hair-raising adventures via car, train, plane, boat/ship, parachute, scuba tank, bike, horse, donkey, elephant to traverse oceans, lakes, rivers, mountains, valleys, concrete jungles, forests, plains, and deserts.
+I spent an incredible 1.5 years playing global hopscotch meeting incredible people, gazing upon vistas that are absolutely sublime, all while experiencing some hair-raising adventures via car, train, plane, boat/ship, parachute, scuba tank, kayak, zip line, bicycle, motorcycle, scooter, horse, donkey, elephant to traverse oceans, lakes, rivers, mountains, valleys, concrete jungles, forests, plains, and deserts.
 Other times required I run, jump, swim, squat, duck, crawl, throw, abseil, stand, or just sit back and relax.
-Plenty of stories there.
+Plenty of stories and lessons there.
 Once a traveler, always a traveler.
 Will continue to visit new places and revisit old ones with new insight/perspective.
 The way I see it, the more I experience now, the more I have to share later.